 Diabetes is a long-term condition that affects the body's ability to process sugar or glucose.
 It can have serious health consequences.
-But with careful management, people with diabetes can lead full, healthy and active lives.
+However, with careful management, people with diabetes can continue to lead full, healthy and active lives.

-In people with diabetes, the level of glucose in the blood is too high.
-This is because a hormone called insulin is either absent from the body or not working properly.
+People with diabetes are unable to stop the level of glucose in their blood from getting too high.
+This is because a hormone called insulin is either absent from their body, or not working properly.

-Around 2.6 million people in the UK have diabetes.
-In 2008, around 145,000 people were diagnosed with the condition.
-Diabetes UK estimates that up to 500,000 people may have diabetes that hasn't been diagnosed.
+Around 2.9 million people in the UK live with diabetes.
+In 2009, around 150,000 people were diagnosed with the condition, and it's estimated that a further 850,000 people may have diabetes that hasn't been diagnosed.
 These people may be experiencing symptoms that they can't explain or they may assume that the symptoms are due to other causes, such as getting older or having a busy lifestyle.

 Types of diabetes

-- Type 1: in this type, the body can't produce any insulin.
-This type of diabetes usually occurs before age 40, and accounts for only around 10% of all cases.
+- Type 1 diabetes: in this type, the body can't produce any insulin.
+This type of diabetes usually occurs before the age of 40, and accounts for only around 10% of all cases.
 It's the most common form of childhood diabetes.

-- Type 2: this is where the body doesn't make enough insulin, or where the body becomes resistant to insulin so that it doesn't work properly.
+- Type 2 diabetes: this is where the body doesn't make enough insulin, or where the body becomes resistant to insulin so that it doesn't work properly.
 It's the most common form of diabetes, accounting for around 90% of cases.
 It's frequently linked with being overweight.

 Both forms of diabetes are life-long conditions that have serious potential consequences.
 Left untreated, diabetes can lead to heart disease, stroke, nerve damage and blindness.

-But if treated effectively, people with diabetes can reduce the risk of those complications and reduce day-to-day symptoms.
+However, if treated effectively, people with diabetes can reduce the risk of those complications and also reduce the day-to-day symptoms.

 Many people with diabetes lead lives as healthy and active as those without the condition.
 There are world-class athletes who have diabetes, such as Sir Steve Redgrave.